If I’ve heard it once, I’ve heard it a thousand times—Never start a story with the weather.

 Zigzagging toward the woods.

-Bullet lodged in spruce pine.
+Bullet lodged in a spruce pine.

 One round left to find.